 When we return, we will sell our present cars and replace them with reliable, long-lived and efficient models that won’t turn heads but will get us from point A to point B on time and in comfort.
 Then, we’ll look into an RV.
-I find myself comfortable in the outdoors with a backpack or a canoe with my stuff.
+I find myself comfortable in the outdoors with a backpack or a canoe.
 I can sleep on the ground, and, in fact, like it.
 Virginia doesn’t do those things well.
 Many years ago, she gave up going camping with me.
 But she would take to an RV.
 We will do what RVers do.
 We will become members of the Good Sam Club.
 In between long trips around the country, I will be able to take off with my pack or canoe and whenever I want.

 After we chew through that $2 million buying remodels, cars, RV, new camping and backpacking equipment, I will take yearly stipend of, say, $400,000 adjusted regularly for inflation.
 That’s enough to do just about anything, buy whatever we want.
 Nobody needs more money than that.
 Ever.
 The first year, we will pay off the house.
 After that, depending on how we spend our annual allotment, we could make payments on that little farmhouse near an out of the way French village in the Alsace.
 Maybe we’ll get a rustic little cabin in a mountain town on a trout stream somewhere out West.